The Ultraproducts of Quasirandom Groups: Introduction

+Let $n$ be any positive integer.
+Let $\cC_n$ be the class of groups that are arbitrary direct products (not necessarily finite) of finite quasisimple groups and finite groups $G$ whose cosocles contain at most $n$ conjugacy classes of $G$.

+\begin{thm} For any sequence of groups in $\cC_n$ with quasirandom degree going to infinity, their non-principal ultraproducts will be minimally almost periodic. \end{thm}

+Quasirandom groups are first introduced by Gowers to find groups with no large product-free subset.
+They can be seen as stronger versions of perfect groups.

+\begin{exm}[Gowers \cite{G}] \ \begin{en} \item A group (not necessarily finite) is $2$-quasirandom iff it is perfect.
+The reason is that a non-perfect group has a non-trivial abelian quotient, which in turn has a non-trivial homomorphism into $\mathrm{U}_1(\C)$.
+A perfect group, on the other hand, can only have the trivial homomorphism into the abelian group $\mathrm{U}_1(\C)$. \item A finite perfect group with no normal subgroup of index less than $n$ is at least $\sqrt{\log n}/2$-quasirandom.
+In fact, using a form of Jordan's theorem \cite{Co}, a finite perfect group with no normal subgroup of index less than $n$ is at least $c\log n$-quasirandom for some constant $c$. \item In particular, a non-abelian finite simple group $G$ is at least $c\log n$-quasirandom if it has $n$ elements. \item Conversely, any $D$-quasirandom group must have more than $(D-1)^2$ elements. \item The alternating group $\mathrm{A}_n$ is $(n-1)$-quasirandom for $n>5$, and the special linear group $\mathrm{SL}_2(F_p)$ is $\frac{p-1}{2}$-quasirandom for any prime $p$. \end{en} \end{exm}

-In view of the ultraproduct construction, one may wonder if a non-principal ultraproduct of increasingly quasirandom group is minimally almost periodic.
+Morally, ultraproducts preserve all local properties at the scale of elements.
+In particular, all element-wise identities are preserved.
+But global properties of a group, like being finite or finitely generated, might be lost after taking ultraproducts.
+So one may wonder if a non-principal ultraproduct of increasingly quasirandom groups is always minimally almost periodic.
+In another words, we want to investigate if quasirandomness can be captured by element-wise properties.
 This turns out to be false.
 In particular, we have the following counterexample, pointed out by L\'{a}szl\'{o} Pyber.

 \begin{exm} We recall that a group $G$ (not necessarily finite) is $2$-quasirandom iff $G$ is perfect.
-We claim that there is a sequence of $D_i$-quasirandom groups $(G_i)_{i\in\Z^+}$ with $\lim_{i\to\infty}D_i=\infty$, whose ultraproduct by a non-principal ultrafilter is not even perfect.
+We claim that there is a sequence of $D_i$-quasirandom groups $(G_i)_{i\in\Z^+}$ with $\lim_{i\to\infty}D_i=\infty$, whose ultraproduct by any non-principal ultrafilter is not even perfect.

-Using the construction of Holt and Plesken \cite[Lemma 2.1.10]{HW}, one may construct a finite perfect group $G_{p,n}$ for each prime $p\geq 5$ and positive integer $n$, such that an element of $G_{p,n}$ cannot be written as a product of less than $n$ commutators, and that the only simple quotient of $G_{p,n}$ is $PSL_2(\F_p)$, the projective special linear group of rank $2$ over a field of $p$ elements.
-(See \cite[Lemma 2.1.10]{HW}) Then by the second statement of Example~\ref{exmqr}, any $D$, $G_{p,n}$ is $D$-quasirandom for large enough $p$.
+Using the construction of Holt and Plesken \cite[Lemma 2.1.10]{HW}, one may construct a finite perfect group $G_{p,n}$ for each prime $p\geq 5$ and positive integer $n$, such that an element of $G_{p,n}$ cannot be written as a product of less than $n$ commutators, and that the only simple quotient of $G_{p,n}$ is $\mathrm{PSL}_2(\F_p)$, the projective special linear group of $2\times 2$ matrices over the field of $p$ elements.
+Then by Example~\ref{exmqr} (ii), for any $D$, $G_{p,n}$ is $D$-quasirandom for large enough $p$.